vaibhav-0805/Studynotion-Website/README.md

 - Payment Integration: Students will purchase and enroll in courses by completing the checkout flow, followed by Razorpay integration for payment handling.
 - Cloud-based Media Management: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 - Markdown Formatting: Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.

+# Database

+The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
+MongoDB allows for the storage of unstructured and semi-structured data.
+The database stores the course content, user data, and other relevant information related to the platform.

+# Architectural Design

+Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech platform:

 # Getting Started
 - Clone this repository: git clone https://github.com/your-username/StudyNotion.git